mrgnhnt96/revali/doc-site/docs/constructs/revali_server/annotations/binding.md

 :::

 :::note
-In the examples above, we used the `@Param` annotation, but the principles apply to all parameter annotations.
+In the examples above, we used the `@Param` annotation, but the principles apply to all binding annotations.
 :::

 ## Pipe Transform